njsmith/zs/doc/conventions.rst

   but they do have excellent sorting properties.

-  In the Google n-grams, the year field fortunately turns out to be fixed width (at least until Google starts scanning papyruses).
-And for the actual count fields, this formatting issue doesn't arise, because we have no reason to index on them.
+  In the Google n-grams, the year field fortunately turns out to be fixed width (at least until Google gets their papyrus scanner running).
+And for the actual count fields, this formatting issue doesn't arise, because we have no reason to index on counts.

-* **Beware of little-endian Unicode and surrogate pairs.** ASCII, UTF-8, and UTF-32BE all have sensible sort orders (i.e., ASCIIbetical sort on the encoded strings is the same as lexicographic sort on code points).
+* **Beware of little-endian Unicode and surrogate pairs.** ASCII, UTF-8, and UTF-32BE all have sensible sort orders (i.e., ASCIIbetical sort on the encoded strings is the same as lexicographic sort on Unicode code points).
 This is definitely not true for UTF-16LE or UTF-32LE, and is not *quite* true for UTF-16BE, because of the existence of surrogate pairs (`see e.g. <https://ssl.icu-project.org/docs/papers/utf16_code_point_order.html>`_).

   Of course, if all you want are exact prefix searches, then these issues